-This is another crucial ranking factor, as it shows YouTube that people like what you have to offer and find value in your videos.
+This is another crucial ranking factor, as it shows YouTube that people like what you offer and find value in your videos.

-The best way to go about this is to simply ask – encourage your viewers to leave a like, comment, and share and/or subscribe if they enjoyed the video or found it helpful.
+The best way to do this is to simply ask – encourage your viewers to leave a like, comment, and share or subscribe if they enjoyed the video or found it helpful.

-Make sure you share links to your video on your other social media platforms as well, as this is an easy way to attract people who are already interested in what you have to offer.
+Ensure you share links to your video on your other social media platforms, as this is an easy way to attract people already interested in your offer.